BIGslu/CodeClub/README.md

 A weekly gathering of bioinformaticians at South Lake Union to discuss new methods, build public code, and foster community.
 Suggest topics in this repo's issues!

-Thursdays at 1 PM, Zoom
+Tuesdays at 2 PM, Zoom

 Type        | Description
 ----------- | -----------